-Our ability to achieve our investment objectives and to pay distributions is dependent upon the performance of Hines and its affiliates as well as key employees of Hines in the discovery and acquisition of investments, the selection of tenants, the determination of any financing arrangements, the management of our assets and operation of our day-to-day activities.
-Our board of directors and the Advisor have broad discretion when identifying, evaluating and making investments with the proceeds of our public offerings.
+Our ability to achieve our investment objectives and to pay distributions is dependent upon the performance of Hines and its affiliates as well as key employees of Hines in the identification and acquisition of investments, the selection of tenants, the determination of any financing arrangements, the management of our assets and operation of our day-to-day activities.
+Our board of directors and the Advisor have broad discretion when identifying, evaluating, making and managing our investments.
 Our stockholders will have no opportunity to evaluate the terms of transactions or other economic or financial data concerning our investments.
 We will rely on the management ability of Hines and the oversight of our board of directors as well as the management of any entities or ventures in which we invest.

 We may not be able to retain our key employees.
 For example, Charles N. Hazen, our former Chief Executive Officer and President, resigned from these positions effective March 15, 2013.
 Sherri W. Schugart succeeded Mr. Hazen in these positions as of the same date.
-In connection with Ms. Schugart's new roles, Ms. Schugart resigned from her current role as Chief Operating Officer and this role has remained vacant following her resignation.
-To the extent we are unable to retain and/or find qualified successors for key employees that depart the Company, our results of operations may be adversely impacted.
+In connection with Ms. Schugart's new roles, Ms. Schugart resigned from her role as Chief Operating Officer and this role has remained vacant following her resignation.
+To the extent we are unable to retain and/or find qualified successors for key employees that depart from the Company, our results of operations may be adversely impacted.
 Our officers and the management of the Advisor also serve in similar capacities for numerous other entities.
 If Hines (or any of its key employees) is distracted by these other activities or suffers from adverse financial or operational problems in connection with its operations unrelated to us, the ability of Hines and its affiliates to allocate time and/or resources to our operations may be adversely affected.
 If Hines is unable to allocate sufficient resources to oversee and perform our operations for any reason, our results of operations would be adversely impacted.
-We will not provide key-man life insurance policies for any of Hines' key employees.
+We will not provide keyman life insurance policies for any of Hines' key employees.
 Please see "- Risks Related to Potential Conflicts of Interest - Employees of our Advisor and Hines will face conflicts relating to time management and allocation of resources and investment opportunities."

 Certain other investment vehicles sponsored by Hines have experienced adverse developments in recent years.
-For example, Hines Real Estate Income Trust, Inc. ("Hines REIT") suspended its share redemption program, except with respect to redemptions in connection with the death or disability of a stockholder, in December 2009.
-Hines REIT re-opened its share redemption program with respect to ordinary redemption requests on April 1, 2013.
-As of December 31, 2013, shares redeemed pursuant to the share redemption program were redeemed at \$5.45 per share, with respect to ordinary redemption requests, and \$6.40 per share with respect to requests in connection with the death or disability of a stockholder.
-In May 2011, Hines REIT's board of directors determined an estimated per share net asset value ("NAV") of \$7.78, a reduction from the most recent offering price of \$10.08.
-In November 2012, Hines REIT's board determined an estimated per share NAV of \$7.61.
-Subsequently, Hines REIT declared a special distribution of \$0.80 per share, which, combined with the additional special distributions (all of which represent a return of capital) paid since Hines REIT's announcement of an estimated per share NAV of \$7.61, resulted in a reduction of the estimated per share NAV to \$6.75, effective April 2, 2013.
-In November 2013, Hines REIT's board determined an estimated per share NAV of \$6.40.
+For example, in December 2009, Hines Real Estate Income Trust, Inc. ("Hines REIT") suspended its share redemption program, except with respect to redemptions in connection with the death or disability of a stockholder.
+Hines REIT re-opened its share redemption program with respect to ordinary redemption requests in April 2013.
+As of December 31, 2014, shares redeemed pursuant to the share redemption program were redeemed at \$5.45 per share, with respect to ordinary redemption requests, and \$6.40 per share with respect to requests in connection with the death or disability of a stockholder.
+In May 2011, November 2012, April 2013, November 2013 and December 2014, Hines REIT's board of directors determined an estimated per share net asset value, or NAV, of \$7.78, \$7.61, \$6.75, \$6.40 and \$6.50, respectively, each of which was lower than the most recent primary offering price of \$10.08.
+The reduction in the estimated NAV between November 2012 and April 2013 was due to Hines REIT's payment to its stockholders of special distributions in excess of \$0.80 per share (all of which represented a return of capital).
 In addition, Hines REIT decreased its distribution rate in July 2010 and further decreased the rate in April 2013.